Multichannel Pricing Strategies for Black Friday Online Retailers

 Suppose you’re looking to merge owned inventory with a dropship supplier (or multiple manufacturers or suppliers).
 In that case, the first step is to get an inventory management platform that can integrate with numerous platforms.

 To synchronize your data within multiple channels, choose a cloud-based software with significant integration options.
-Flxpoint offers several features that create a unique seller experience, including inventory availability, purchase order, shipping, and accounting and profitability management tools.
+Flxpoint pricing tools offer several features that create a unique seller experience, including inventory availability, purchase order, shipping, and accounting and profitability management tools.
 As a result, you can:

 - Reduce inventory shortages during simultaneous product promotions via multiple sales channels